arey-pranay/SysDes/NeetCode/README.md

 - **Message Queues**:
   A communication method used to decouple application components by storing messages for later processing.
 It helps in managing workloads and ensuring durability.

+More about these concepts is explained in detail in the different markdown files